-This section lists the recommendations that alter and secure the behavior of Docker daemon (server).
+This section lists the recommendations that alter and secure the behavior of the Docker daemon.
 The settings that are under this section affect ALL container instances.

-Note: Docker daemon options can also be controlled using files such as /etc/sysconfig/docker or /etc/default/docker on Debian and Ubuntu.
-Also, note that Docker in daemon mode can be identified as /usr/bin/dockerd, or having '-d' or 'daemon' as the argument to docker service.
+Note: Docker daemon options can also be controlled using files such as /etc/sysconfig/docker, /etc/default/docker, the systemd unit file or /etc/docker/daemon.json.
+Also, note that Docker in daemon mode can be identified as /usr/bin/dockerd, or having -d or daemon as the argument to docker service.

-2.1 Restrict network traffic between containers (Scored)
+2.1 Ensure network traffic is restricted between containers on the default bridge (Scored)

-By default, all network traffic is allowed between containers on the same host.
-If not desired, restrict all the inter container communication.
-Link specific containers together that require inter communication.
+By default, all network traffic is allowed between containers on the same host on the default network bridge.
+If not desired, restrict all the inter-container communication.
+Link specific containers together that require communication.
+Alternatively, you can create custom network and only join containers that need to communicate to that custom network.

-By default, unrestricted network traffic is enabled between all containers on the same host.
+By default, unrestricted network traffic is enabled between all containers on the same host on the default network bridge.
 Thus, each container has the potential of reading all packets across the container network on the same host.
-This might lead to unintended and unwanted disclosure of information to other containers.
-Hence, restrict the inter container communication.
+This might lead to an unintended and unwanted disclosure of information to other containers.
+Hence, restrict the inter-container communication on the default network bridge.